awkward/sketch-palette-generator/README.md

 2. Define your colour palette in a JSON file

-The example below contains two swatches with each 14 accents.
-A swatch can contain any number of accents, **the only requirement is that every swatch should contain an accent with the key `500`, as this one is used as the base colour.**
+The colour palette should be defined like the [Material Design colour palette](https://material.io/guidelines/style/color.html#color-color-palette).
+The example below contains two colour groups with each fourteen accents.
+A colour group can contain any number of accents, **the only requirement is that every group should contain an accent with the key `500`**, as this one is used as the primary colour.

 ```json
 {